Holidays

 59. Ambrosia

-Ambrosia is another traditional southern side dish that combines some unexpected ingredients: marshmallows and fruit.
+Ambrosia is unashamedly retro.
+This traditional southern side dish combines some unexpected ingredients: marshmallows and fruit.
 You can make your ambrosia with oranges, coconut and pineapple.
 Don’t forget to top with a generous helping of whipped cream!

 60. Shaved Fennel Salad